ifyouseewendy/wasm-checkers/README.md

  - func[6] size=7
 ```

+### Run

+The wasm module has to be running on a host, which is wrapped in JavaScript in the code.
+Use `$ ruby -run -e httpd . -p 9090` to init a local server and visit http://localhost:9090/index.html

 ### Test

-The wasm module has to be running on a host, which is wrapped in JavaScript in the code.
-Use `$ ruby -run -e httpd . -p 9090` to init a local server and visit http://localhost:9090/func_test.html
+Duplicate `checkers.wat` to `func_test.wat` and compile.